-The Turkey Market Loss Cost-Share program provides financial assistance to Minnesota turkey producers who marketed fewer liveweight pounds from March–September 2020 compared to March–September 2018 due to the market supply chain disruption caused by the COVID-19 pandemic.
+In 2020, the Turkey Market Loss Cost-Share program provided financial assistance to Minnesota turkey producers who marketed fewer liveweight pounds from March–September 2020 compared to March–September 2018 due to the market supply chain disruption caused by the COVID-19 pandemic.

 Am I eligible to apply?